One Lakh Kindle E-Books

 Computerized Activism, or internet activism or computer activism is non-violent direct action and civil disobedience and similar to trespass and blockade as in social movements.
 Unlike typical civil disobedience tactic, Electronic Civil Disobedience is ”sit-in‘ in which groups of people physically blockade, virtual blockades and virtual sit-ins mark computerized activism.

 Again unlike the participant in a civil disobedience action, in computerized activism the actor can participate in virtual blockades and sit-ins from home, university, or from any other place with net access.
 Internet communication is central to the international struggle and the working of international solidarity networks.
 Computer-mediated communication gained importance in the 1980s.

 The early adopters of these means of communication were people in the 1980s anti-nuclear and Central American solidarity movements.
 The international role of email communication was highlighted in both the struggles of pro-democracy Chinese students and in broader trans-national movements that lead to the dissolution of the Soviet Union.

 Computer-mediated communication in extraparliamentarian or grassroots politics is highlighted by Downing in "Computers for Political Change."
-Computerized activism is now used by grassroots groups and other political actors in countries all over the world.
+Computerized activism is now used by grassroots groups in countries all over the world.